 Symptoms of Food Allergies

-Urticaria: One of the most common symptom of food allergies is a skin condition what called urticaria, commonly
+Urticaria: One of the most common symptom of food allergies is a skin condition called urticaria.
+Another word for

 Angioedema: This is a term used to denote swelling of certain parts of the body, such as the lips, tongue, throat, and

 the area around the eyes.
-Swelling of the tongue and throat can be very dangerous and it can result in severe
+Swelling of the tongue and throat can be very dangerous as it can result in severe

 difficulties breathing.
 Sometimes, the swelling can be inside the body.
 For example, the lining of the intestines can